Imagen dinámica

 1. The Original Drawing: High Definition

 We start with a simple high-definition drawing, composed of a large number of pixels (300 per inch).
-Although it may not seem so at first glance, this image contains a wealth of details and smoothness in the lines that later versions will try to capture with more limited resources.
+Although it may not seem so at first glance, this image contains a wealth of details and smoothness in the lines that subsequent versions will try to capture with more limited resources.

 Original drawing at 300 ppi